campus-clearout-center/campus-clearout-center.github.io/index.md

  - Missing miscellaneous is not available when creating an item
  - Image upload is confusing
  - Needs a contact us

+5/9/21
+- You can put a negative price -- that probably shouldn't be allowed
+- The images part is confusing -- it seems like I'm supposed to put a link to an image in that input box, but it took me a few tries to figure that out
+- I did notice that a user cannot register using an email that's already taken, so that's good